the-big-mt/SugarBombEngine/README.md

 https://gitlab.com/BlackPhrase/sugarbombengine/-/archive/master/sugarbombengine-master.zip

-In case GitLab is not accessible for some reason you can use GitHub as an alternative variant (it contains a backup of the "master" branch which might be a bit out-of-date)
+In case GitLab is not accessible for some reason you can use GitHub as an alternative variant (it contains a backup of the "master" branch which might be a bit out-of-date).
+It is not recommended, though, in case you want to contribute to the original repo, because all GitHub PRs (Pull Requests) will be ignored.
+You still can do that in case you want to fork the engine and use for your own purposes

 	> git clone https://github.com/BlackPhrase/SugarBombEngine.git